juliangut/janitor/README.md

 Two really basic handlers are suplied by default to cope with maintenance mode.

 * `Render` Sets response with 503 code and add basic formatted maintenance output based on request's Accept header.
-* `Redirect` Prepares response to be a 302 redirection to a configured URL (tipically maintenance page).
+* `Redirect` Prepares response to be a 302 redirection to a configured URL (typically maintenance page).

 Of the two `Render` will be automatically created and used in case none is provided.